alexlangberg/node-goldwasher/README.md

 9. Assign a unique identifier (UUID V1).
 10. Index the nugget position in the order it was found found.
 11. Add the total nugget count.
+12. Add the URL of the original source.
+13. Assign a unique identifier (UUID V1) that is similar for the entire batch of nuggets.

 The returned nuggets include the object properties: